The Basics of Your HVAC Unit

 Controls

-Originally, commercial HVAC systems were controlled by pneumatic systems that relied on gas and pressured air to send and receive signals.
-As technology developed and smaller companies started to enter the market with electrical systems that transmitted and received information using voltage signals.
+Originally commercial HVAC systems were controlled by pneumatic systems that relied on gas and pressurized air to send and receive signals.
+As technology improved, smaller companies entered the market with electrical control systems that transmitted and received data through voltage signals.
 The industry standard is microprocessor-based DDC controllers (direct digital controls).

 Compressor